mn3mnn/StringSet-Class/README.md

 once even if repeated in document multiple times), the similarity between Q and D is computed by:

 Sim = The size of set of common words / (sqrt size of D * sqrt size of Q)

-Write a program to test the classes and run sample queries on sample documents